ampproject/amphtml/extensions/amp-viewer-integration/integrating-viewer-with-amp-doc-guide.md

 This will tell the AMP Document not to send out the first message and, instead, wait for a message from the viewer.

-The Viewer should send the following message every x milliseconds via `POST`:
+The Viewer should send the following message every x milliseconds via `postMessage()`:

    ```javascript
    var message = {